Explore these mysterious sites and you’ll agree: It’s weird at the top of the world

 Described as a magical oasis in a cathedral of peaks, or as the eye of a mountainous hurricane, the legendary Fairy Meadow is the Shangri-La of Nahanni National Park Reserve.
 A plush pasture, luxuriant with delicate alpine wildflowers, it is ringed by the impossibly steep Cirque of the Unclimbables – an amphitheatre of sheer peaks that beckon the best rock-climbers in the world.

 Now you see it ... now you don't.
-Last summer, residents of Fort McPherson were warned of the impending "catastrophic drainage" of this 1.5 hectare lake, about 20 kilometres west of the community.
+A few years ago, residents of Fort McPherson were warned of the impending "catastrophic drainage" of this 1.5 hectare lake, about 20 kilometres west of the community.
 Soon after, in a massive, muddy, five-storey-high waterfall, the lake all but emptied – the victim of thawing permafrost, which undermined its embankment.
 No one was injured in the resulting flash-flood, but 30,000 cubic metres of water engulfed the downstream drainage.

 The most popular attraction in Tuktoyaktuk is this great green mound, swelling high above the Arctic coast.
 As tall as a 15-storey building, it’s called Ibyuk Pingo – the most massive pingo in Canada.
 Engorged with ice, it is slowly expanding, like a Coke can bulging ominously in the freezer.
 Eventually, like that can, it will split its top and burst, then sag back into the tundra.